csnake-org/CSnake/readme.txt

  * Add progress bar for single third party configuration
  * Plugin only solution
  * Add a plugin category in project list
+ * Use minutes for times
+ * Bug: Auto Launch IDE does not work for project
+ * Bug: Ask to launch IDE check box is not saved
  * Switch to Git

 v2.4.2